MrJurgenWillems/Habilitation/README.md

 concludes with five avenues for further research to help address key challenges that remain in this research area.

-Article 6 (Willems, 2015) focuses on stakeholder perceptions for a particular type of organizations.
+Article 6 (Willems 2015) focuses on stakeholder perceptions for a particular type of organizations.
 Non-formal education is often one of the organizational goals of many public and nonprofit organizations, and this study explores how the availability of resources for stakeholders